-If you have video content, the Mediavine Video Player is one of the fastest ways to boost your content.
-No video?
-No worries.
-We can help with that, too.
+If you have video content, the Mediavine Video Player is one of the fastest ways to make your content more useful and will add to your overall ad revenue.

 Uploading a new video to Mediavine is quick and easy.
 We break down each step for you here in detail, but if you need just a quick overview ...